platerflow/PlaterFlow/README.md

 ## Limitations

 * Wherever you place the binary, inside that folder there should be input and output folders.
 This is a current requirement.
+* SuperSlicer does not output thumbnails when used in CLI mode, sadly.

 ## Install